frictionlessdata/datapackage/specs/fiscal-data-package.md

 - _Payment Method_ is the _Economic Classification_
 - and the _Amount_ is, naturally, the budgeted amount.

 This above data table is an example of an _aggregated data set_.
-We don't see individual purchases, but rather a plan of the purchases over the week, summed accoring to purpose, buyer and purchase method.
+We don't see individual purchases, but rather a plan of the purchases over the week, summed according to purpose, buyer and purchase method.

 When the week ended, the family gathered once again and reviewed the actual spending that took place during that week: